Sanyukkie/personaltrainer/README.md

-Imaginary personal trainer plan made by React as a School Project
+Imaginary personal trainer website made with React as a School Project